BitMadcouk/BMKDWebsite/docs/manuals/SS5.md

 Whenever you hear a voice or a very realistic sound in a game, chances are itisasoundsample.
 Manyofthesesoundscanbecapturedforuseinyour own demo programs.
 You can even make music with them, plus simulate the sampled effects popular in dance music.

 When you suspect that this method is being used in your software, try to press the cartridge button when it is being played.
-Choose the MONITOR option from the SUB-SYSTEM MENU and then choose SAMPLE MONITOR Thereisnowayofautomaticallydetectingwherethesample is and what format it is in so you will have to help the program accomplish this.
+Choose the MONITOR option from the SUB-SYSTEM MENU and then choose SAMPLE MONITOR There is no way of automatically detecting where the sample is and what format it is in so you will have to help the program accomplish this.
 It is actually very easy and is done through experimentation with the different parameters.
-Chances are the settings will be similar to those shownsosimplypress'Ptolistenthroughtheentirememory.
-Ifyouhear the sound from the program at all, you are in luck!
+Chances are the settings will be similar to those shown so simply press'P to listen through the entire memory.
+If you hear the sound from the program at all, you are in luck!
 If not, you will have to experiment with the various fields.
 You can select the desired field by using the N (next field) and L (last field) keys.

 START ADDR and END ADDR - If there is a lot of noise before the sound is heard, you ha using the N and L keys.
 Adjust the value on the screen by using SHIFT/I (increase) or SHIFT/D (decrease) and then try playing it again.
 Continue adjusting until the sound starts to play immediately.
 If you can come dose to the starting address but are still getting a bit of noise at the beginning use I or D alone to fine tune the address.
 You can change the END ADDR (ending address) the same way.
 Now you have the sample cornered!
 If at any time you wish to stop the sound from playing, press A to abort